gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 abline(v=Tobs, col="red", lwd=2)
 ```

-In this situation, the observed difference in the mean sentences is 1.84 years
+In this situation, the observed difference in the mean passing distances is -25.933 cm
-(*Unattractive* - *Average*), which is the vertical line in Figure
+(*commute* - *casual*), which is the bold vertical line in Figure
-\@ref(fig:Figure2-18).
+\@ref(fig:Figure2-23).
 The bootstrap distribution
 \index{bootstrap!distribution}
 shows the results for the difference in the sample